-It is recognised that also important to recognise that some parts of the wider community are more difficult to engage than others and may need to be approached in different ways.
-These groups are collectively known as "hard to reach" groups and are described in more detail in 2.5 below.
+It is recognised that some parts of the wider community are more difficult to engage than others and may need to be approached in different ways.
+These groups are described in more detail in 2.5 below.

 To ensure that every reasonable effort has been made to engage the whole community the Borough Council will use a variety of consultation tools and techniques to inform, consult and involve.
-These are explained in more detail in 2.7

-2.6 below, together with an indication of when they will be used in the various stages of DPD production.
+These are explained in more detail in 2.7 below, together with an indication of when they will be used in the various stages of DPD production.